In essence, lamination makes the product ‘ready’ to be put into the hands of consumers. You can consider two types of lamination: Matte and Gloss.

 In contrast to matte lamination, gloss has a lustrous quality as light bounces off the surface.
 The effect is that of vibrancy, better image contrast and a richer depth of color.

-Gloss laminated bags and magazines draw attention to themselves; in this respect, they can be viewed as more showy to their subdued matte counterparts.
+Glossy laminated bags and magazines draw attention to themselves; in this respect, they can be viewed as more showy to their subdued matte counterparts.

 For this reason, they may lend themselves well to brochures, cover photos, perfume boxes and book spines.
 Gloss lamination can refine a product in a different way from matte lamination.

 |Appearance||Lush, soft, low-key, higher perceived quality||Shiny, dynamic, high-impact, higher perceived quality|